 Any student pursuing a degree in Applied Mathematics has to look into Stony Brook University.
 In addition to its bachelor's programs, Stony Brook University offers graduate degrees in Applied Math.
 Situated in Stony Brook, New York, SUNY Stony Brook supplies a safe and sound, suburban experience for individuals.

-This school has one of the top social work degree programs in the United States.
 Students from outside the U.S. don't have to worry about feeling out of place since 13.8% of SUNY Stony Brook's students come from other countries.
+This school appeals to the best of the best; the typical SAT score of applicants is around 1,265.
 A virtual tour is a good way to explore Stony Brook University.

 Stanford University is a great decision for individuals interested in an Applied Mathematics major.
 Stanford University offers graduate degrees in applied math for those interested in an advanced degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.